JamesBratton-Codes/FlashCards/README.md

-# AI Flashcard Generator
+# My CCNA Flashcard Study App

-This is a modern, responsive flashcard application built with React.
-It uses AI to automatically convert your raw notes into a structured, study-ready deck of flashcards.
+I created this project because I'm studying for my CCNA certification and needed a free, powerful way to create and study flashcards.
+This application is the result of that effort.
+It uses AI to automatically convert raw study notes into a structured, interactive deck of flashcards, making study sessions more efficient and effective.

+I hope it can help you on your learning journey as much as it's helping me on mine!

 ## Features